By: Suzanne B. Haney, MD, MS, FAAP

 Babies are not yet able to fully support their heavy heads.
-Because of this, violent and forceful shaking or impact causes a baby's brain to be injured.
+Because of this, violent and forceful shaking and/or impact causes a baby's brain to be injured.
 This is called abusive head trauma.
 Abusive head trauma, including shaken baby syndrome, is a serious type of head injury.
-It is a form of child abuse.
+It is a form of

-Too often, abusive head trauma leads to the death of a baby.
+Shaken baby syndrome and other forms of abusive head trauma too often results in the death of a child.
 It also can lead to:

 When your baby cries, take a break